Inspired by early 19th century history.

 Core Mod Kits

 There are five core modifier kits for KAT Napoleonic, each provided with two-or-three colored “uniform” options: French Indigo, Russian Green, or Austrian White.
-Each core modifier kit also comes with a custom set of military-themed novelty keys: Retreat, Attack, Support, and Hold.
+All core modifier kits (except for British Navy) come with a custom set of military-themed novelty keys: Retreat, Attack, Support, and Hold.

 |Core Mod Kit Type||Indigo?||Green?||White?|